Cordeval/fari-app/docs/fari-wiki.md

 ### Duplicating a Page

-If you are building a template that as a lot of sections that are the same from one page to another, you can use the Duplicate Page button to help you in the creation of your character sheet.
+If you are building a template that has a lot of sections that are the same from one page to the next, you can use the Duplicate Page button to help you in the creation of your character sheet.

 ![Duplicating a Page](https://gyazo.com/087bb807b9a537dd5f6e1c36f61ebe47.gif)

 ### Deleting a Page

-Finally, if you want to remove a page, you can do so by simply clicking on the Remove Page button which is located between the Move Page arrows
+Finally, if you want to remove a page, you can do so by simply clicking on the Remove Page button which is located between the Move Page arrows.

 ![Deleting a Page](https://gyazo.com/04e055c9c1d943db85d65b63f1981b64.gif)

 ## Sections

-Sections let you group your building blocks of a similar kind together.
+Sections let you group building blocks of a similar kind together.

 ### Adding a new Section

-At the bottom of a each existing section, you can find a button labeled as `Add Section` which will let you add a section below the on you are looking at.
+At the bottom of each existing section, you can find a button labeled as `Add Section` which will let you add a section below the one you are looking at.

-Once added, you can change its name simply by clicking on it and typing what you want.
+Once added, you can change its name simply by clicking on the name and typing what you want.

 ![Adding a new Section](https://gyazo.com/95eb5246e35aec45063851d45c17f67b.gif)